FadousMohannad/IIhTask/README.md

 ## Overview

-1. The solutiion is a console application and the input values are set in the code same as the example given in the task
+1. The solution is a console application and the input values are set in the code same as the example given in the task

 ## Installation

 1. Clone the repository:

-    ```

 2. Ensure you have PHP installed.
 If not, you can download it from [php.net](https://www.php.net/downloads).